Shift3/standards-and-practices/native/react-native/android.md

 **or**
 ###### In Android Studio with USB-Debbuging-enabled device connected to your machine:

-Press the Green Plan button and select the device you'd like to run your application on.
+Press the Green Play button and select the device you'd like to run your application on.

 ### Caveats to running applications on the emulator: